CurveDocs/curve-docs/docs/factory/registry_api.md

 !!! description "`Factory.get_coin_indices(pool: address, _from: address, _to: address) → (int128, int128, bool): view`"

     Convert coin addresses into indices for use with pool methods.
-Returns the index of `_from`, index of `_to`, and a `bool` indicating if the coins are considered underlying in the given pool.
+Returns the index of `_from`, index of `_to`, and a `bool` indicates if the coins are underlying the given pool.

     | Input      | Type   | Description |
     | ----------- | -------| ----|